How to Buy a Rental Property With No Money Down in 2025

 • The interest rate on an investment property is generally higher than the rate on your primary residence by a half percent or more.

-2. Leverage your home equity
+2. Tap into your home equity

 Home equity refers to the difference between your home’s current market value and the amount you owe on it.
 By tapping your home equity, you may find that you have enough money to not only cover a significant down payment but possibly to buy an investment property outright, depending on the amount of equity available.